 Restoring Cedar Decking

-Deck surfaces should be refinished when the Western Red Cedar starts to lose its color.
+Surfaces should be refinished when the Western Red Cedar decking starts to lose its color.

 The new finish needs to penetrate into the wood.
 Finishing too soon leads to inadequate absorption; finishing too late means the coating may have been applied to weathered wood, which reduces the performance of finishes.
 The first step in refinishing a Western Red Cedar deck is to clean it (as above).
 After the deck surface has been cleaned and rinsed down it should be allowed to dry.
 The moisture content of the wood should be below 20%.